 INFOhio Needs Your Help!
-Restore $1.1M for Digital Content to FY14-15 Level!
+Retain Digital Content Funding in HB49!

 What happened?
 In FY16-17, INFOhio's digital content budget was slashed by $1.1 million.
 INFOhio could no longer pay our share of the Libraries Connect Ohio agreement.
 As a result, all libraries—academic, public, and school—lost access to LearningExpress Library.
 Other organizations stepped in to make sure that no additional resources would be lost.
 Since then, INFOhio and members of the PreK-12 community have been advocating to have that funding restored.

 What’s the impact?
 Unfortunately, in the proposed FY18-19 budget, that $1.1 million funding, which goes directly for digital content to all Ohio schools, was not restored.
 The organizations that made up our shortfall last time have made it clear: they cannot afford to do it again.
 Unless the funding is restored, all INFOhio resources—including BookFlix, Storia, and all the databases in the LCO collection—are at risk.

 How can you help?
 Share how INFOhio works for you in 3 easy steps!

 1. Update your administrators!
 Contact your district administrators and let them know that your district could be losing these valuable resources.
 Let them know how the loss will impact student learning.

 2. Contact your legislators!
 Call and send letters to your state representative and state senator, asking them to keep INFOhio’s funding in place in H.B.
 49, line 130413.
 Find your legislators' contact information using the box on this page. and be sure the include the following language: "We are asking for your support to sustain the funding for INFOhio in the House passed version of H.B.
 49 line #130413 which restores the funding to $2.5 million."

 Add your own examples and stories of how INFOhio resources benefit your students to these message starters: